TykTechnologies/tyk-operator/config/samples/federation/README.md

 If you have a subgraph which is referenced in any ApiDefinition, Tyk Operator will not delete the SubGraph.

-In order to delete this subgraph, corresponding ApiDefinition CRD must be updated, such that it has no reference to the subgraph in `graph_ref` field.
+In order to delete this subgraph, corresponding ApiDefinition CR must be updated, such that it has no reference to the subgraph in `graph_ref` field.

 ### SubGraph referenced in SuperGraph